south-bend-code-works/code-week/lessons/intro/code-week.md

 Did you notice the cool color changing pattern on the links section?
 That's called a gradient!

-- [ ] Head over to the CSS file and scroll to find the `#links` selector.
+<input type="checkbox" class="checkbox"> Head over to the CSS file and scroll to find the `#links` selector.
 See the `background-image` property?
 See the word "gradient"?

-- [ ] This is what creates our gradient, with a degree for rotation, and three colors throughout the gradient.
+<input type="checkbox" class="checkbox"> This is what creates our gradient, with a degree for rotation, and three colors throughout the gradient.
 Try changing these colors!

 You can use words like "red", "blue", or "green" instead of the hex codes for colors, or you can find new hex codes.

-- [ ] To find the hex code for a color, try Google's [color picker](https://www.google.com/search?q=color+picker).
+<input type="checkbox" > To find the hex code for a color, try Google's [color picker](https://www.google.com/search?q=color+picker).

 You can also adjust the percentages on the gradient, and add more colors with more percentages.

-- [ ] Try adding a gradient to another section of your website!
+<input type="checkbox" class="checkbox"> Try adding a gradient to another section of your website!

 ### JS

 You may have noticed a third tab with some other code inside it.
 This is a programming language called JavaScript.
 JavaScript is used to make websites interactive.

-- [ ] Try filling out the form and submitting it.
+<input type="checkbox" class="checkbox"> Try filling out the form and submitting it.
 See the pop up alert?

-- [ ] Click over to the JS tab, and try changing the text of the alert by adjusting what's in the `var greeting`.
+<input type="checkbox" class="checkbox"> Click over to the JS tab, and try changing the text of the alert by adjusting what's in the `var greeting`.
 Only change what's between the quotation marks.